yihedeng/Adversarial-NLP-Papers/README.md

 # Papers in Adversarial Attack and Defense for NLP Tasks
-Papers that I read through when doing related projects and research in the area, with summaries I wrote for easier reference
+Papers that I read through when doing related projects and research in the area, with summaries I wrote for easier reference (*Updating)

 *Another useful repository of must read papers on textual adversarial attack and defense: https://github.com/thunlp/TAADpapers*